 Partial Re-examination: Students who pass four (4) or more of the core subject areas will be eligible for a partial re-examination on the remainder of the 1-4 core subject area(s) that they did not pass.
-Students should schedule the partial re-examination(s) after no less than two (2) months but no more than six (6) months after their exam.
-The Graduate Committee Chair will schedule the re-examination(s) after being notified by the student via email.
-The re-examination process will be the same as the original examination process, but will only address the specific core courses that were not passed initially.
-Partial re-examinations sessions will include all the examiners from the core area(s) in which the student was found to be deficient, with 20 minutes assigned to each core subject.
+Students will be able to schedule reexaminations either at 2 months or 4 months after the initial qualifier exam..
+The Graduate Committee Chair will schedule all re-examination(s) for a specific day or days after being notified by the student via email based on their choice of 2 or 4 months after the initial exam.
+The re-examination process will be the same as the original examination process but will only address the specific core courses that were not passed initially.
+Partial re-examinations sessions will include all the examiners from the core area(s) in which the student was found to be deficient, with 25 minutes assigned to each core subject.
 Following the retake, a decision of Unconditional Pass, Conditional Pass, or Fail will be made by the entire 8-member panel.
 A 'Conditional Pass' may be used in case of students who fail one (1) core area during the re-examination.
-A decision of 'Fail' on the re-examination will cause the student to be transferred from the Ph.D. degree program to the terminal M.S. degree program, where he/she must complete and defend a written M.S. thesis.
+A decision of 'Fail' on the re-examination will cause the student to be transferred from the Ph.D. degree program to the terminal M.S. degree program, where the student must complete and defend a written M.S. thesis.

 Complete Re-examination: If students pass fewer than four (4) of the core subject areas, the student will be scheduled for a re-examination for all sections of the Oral Qualifying Exam.
-If a student is required to be 're-examined' after the Oral Qualifying Exam on their first attempt, he/she will be given one more opportunity, six months later, to retake the entire exam.
+If a student is required to be 're-examined' after the Oral Qualifying Exam on their first attempt, the student will be given one more opportunity, 2 or 4 months later, to retake the entire exam.
 The same procedure used for the first attempt at the Oral Qualifier will be followed for the complete re-examination.
+The Graduate Committee Chair will schedule all re-examination(s) for a specific day or days after being notified by the student via email based on their choice of 2 or 4 months after the initial exam.
 Following the retake, a decision of Unconditional Pass, Conditional Pass, or Fail will be made by the 8-member panel.
 Seven of the eight members must be in agreement with the decision for a Pass.
 For a Conditional Pass, the condition(s) must be clearly stated and must be completed within six months.
 A 'Conditional Pass' may be used in case of students who fail one (1) core area after a re-examination.
-A decision of 'Fail' on a second attempt will cause the student to be transferred from the Ph.D. degree program to the terminal M.S. degree program, where he/she will need to complete and defend a written M.S. thesis.